 In my opinion following browser add-ons are useful.
 However, every additional browser add-ons can worse your protection against browser fingerprinting.
 All add-ons for Chrome are also available for Brave:

 - https-everywhere: Automatically makes websites use a more secure HTTPS connection instead of HTTP if they support it.
 With HTTPS, even the connection between the Tor exit node and the web server is encrypted.
 Tor Browser also uses this add-on.
-(USED BY THE TOR BROWSER AND BRAVE; ESSENTIAL for SECURITY / ANONYMITY; available for Firefox, Firefox for Android, Chrome, Edge and Opera).
+(USED BY THE TOR BROWSER, MULLVAD AND BRAVE; ESSENTIAL for SECURITY / ANONYMITY; available for Firefox, Firefox for Android, Chrome, Edge and Opera).

 - First Party Isolation: First Party Isolation, also known as Cross-Origin Identifier Unlinkability, is a concept from the Tor Browser.
 The idea is to key every source of browser identification with the domain in the URL bar (the first party).
 This makes all access to identifiers distinct between usage in the website itself and through third-party.
 Think of it as blocking Third-party cookies, but more exhaustively.
-(USED BY THE TOR BROWSER; ESSENTIAL for SECURITY / ANONYMITY; available for Firefox).
+(USED BY THE TOR BROWSER AND MULLVAD; ESSENTIAL for SECURITY / ANONYMITY; available for Firefox).

-- uBlock Origin: The only real working and independent ad blocker (ESSENTIAL for SECURITY / ANONYMITY / USABILITY; available for Firefox, Chrome, Edge, and Opera).
+- uBlock Origin: The only real working and independent ad blocker (USED BY MULLVAD; ESSENTIAL for SECURITY / ANONYMITY / USABILITY; available for Firefox, Chrome, Edge, and Opera).

 - Smart Referer: Prevents Cross Domain Referer Leakage (ESSENTIAL for ANONYMITY; available for Firefox).

 - Decentraleyes: This browser add-on emulates Content Delivery Networks (CDN) by finding supported resources locally, and injecting them into the environment.
 All of this happens automatically, so no prior configuration is required.
 Here is a testing utility to find out if you are properly protected against a CDN vulnerability (ESSENTIAL for ANONYMITY; available for Firefox, Chrome, Edge, Opera).

 - Neat URL: Cleans URLs, removing parameters such as Google Analytics’ utm parameters.
 (ESSENTIAL for ANONYMITY; available for Firefox, Chrome)

 - Skip Redirect: Some web pages use intermediary pages before redirecting to a final page.
 This add-on tries to extract the final url from the intermediary url and goes there straight away if successful.
 (ESSENTIAL for PRIVACY / USABILITY; available for Firefox).